 Information is also provided through this website, our Arts Calendar emailed to our members each week and our weekly Art Scene Cultivating Creativity column in The Intelligencer (Belleville’s daily newspaper).
 Our professional staff is on hand to provide information to working artists, member groups and the public.

 Programming to Engage Artists

 This exhibit is a biennial juried visual arts show featuring the work of artists in the John M. Parrott Art Gallery, Belleville Public Library, every other May.

 Special Events and Services

-Culture Days, Downtown Art Walks, Mayor’s Luncheon for the Arts, Arts Recognition Awards, Plein Air Festival, Holiday Home Tour, are just a few examples of community events, festivals and special events that the QAC has produced that engage artists and groups.
+Culture Days, Downtown Art Walks, Luncheon for the Arts, Arts Recognition Awards, Plein Air Festival, Holiday Home Tour, are just a few examples of community events, festivals and special events that the QAC has produced that engage artists and groups.

 The QAC also works with other groups to help organize or support and promote their events.

 More than 1,200 students grades K to 12 participate in visual and performing arts programs where artists are brought into the classroom to teach skills with funds provided by the Quinte Arts Council.
 Schools apply each year and identify projects for consideration.

-Each year four graduating high-school students are awarded bursaries so that they can pursue post-secondary education for a career in the arts.
+Each year six graduating high-school students are awarded bursaries so that they can pursue post-secondary education for a career in the arts.
 Funds are provided by Quinte Arts Council and Hugh P. O’Neil.
 Bursaries are also available to schools wishing to introduce classical music to students through the Eugene Lang Bursary.
 The Susan Richardson Bursary and the Elaine A. Small Student Bursary supports students who are continuing their musical education.